Amenability of linear-activity automaton groups: Patterns

 \section{Patterns}

-The random walks on the mother groups that we consider below have a step distribution that is a mixture of the uniform measures $\bar{q_i}$ on the finite level subgroups $\L_i$, and their convolutions.
+The random walks on the mother groups that we consider below have a step distribution that is a mixture of the uniform measures $\bar{q_i}$ on the finite level subgroups $\L_i$, and convolutions of these measures.
 It is convenient to think of the measures $\bar{q_i}$ as elements of the group algebra $\R \M_k$.
+Note that every element of $g\in\L_i$ for $i\geq 0$ is of the form $g=\llangle g,g_1,\ldots g_m\rrangle$ with $g_j\in \L_{i-1}$.
+Choosing an element of $\L_i$ uniformly corresponds to choosing the $g_j$-s uniformly from $\L_{i-1}$.
+This property is central to the control of the ascension of measures that we study.

 The elements $\bar q_i\in \R \M_k$ satisfy the relations $\bar q_i^2=\bar q_i$ (being uniform measures on subgroups), and possibly some other relations that are less tractable.
 Therefore we introduce the more basic semi-group (with identity $\emptyset$) $\cQ_k$ given by the generators $q_{-1},\ldots, q_k$, (which we call {\bf pattern letters}) and the relations $q_i^2 = q_i$.
 Elements of $\cQ_k$ are called {\bf patterns}.
 We further define $D=D_k\subset \cQ_k$ to be the set of patterns that contain the letter $q_{-1}$.